RhythmSyed/NAS_PerformanceEstimation/README.md

 This implementation is adopted from the source code of [`Once For All (Cai et al. 2019)`](https://github.com/mit-han-lab/once-for-all) and [`CompOFA (Sahni et al. 2021)`](https://github.com/compofa-blind-review/compofa-iclr21)

-Description of Code Files:
-The entirety of the code base exists in tutorial/

 We created a jupyter_notebook (tutorial/latency_prediction_demo.ipynb) which run through all the required steps to show a working version of the code base.